Jasmin2895/web-monetization-electron-app/README.md

 # electron-app
-Trying something new with electron
+Experimenting with web monetization and electron app